aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 Show Solutions with Focus Removed
 ---------------------------------
 When you are inspecting the surface delta map, there is an option on the right hand side to *Show Solutions with Focus Removed*.
 OOF solves for the pointing and focus corrections in addition to the surface corrections. *Show Solutions with Focus Removed* allows you to look at the surface corrections with the focus removed.
 This is particularly useful to do when you have a large focus correction (:math:`|` LFC_Y :math:`| \gtrsim` 10 mm) and/or the focus correction is outside of the range of the focus offsets which is receiver specific (see the "Focus Offset" column of :numref:`tab-receivers-OOF-values`).
 It is also useful to check when you are unsure if you have good surface corrections (typically when you have indications that the OOF is bad or marginal) as this allows you check the surface delta map with the focus removed to see if the underlying surface corrections are good.
+See the examples below.

+Example 1
+^^^^^^^^^
-For an example, see the following surface delta maps of a project that OOFed with Ka+CCB for different orders of Zernike polynomials.
+See the following surface delta maps of a project that OOFed with Ka+CCB for different orders of Zernike polynomials.

 .. tab-set::